Get an annual AARP membership for only $12. Limited time offer.

 Affordability

-We like that the Consumer Cellular website (on its “Choose a plan” page) makes figuring out monthly costs easy with a sliding scale that shows you how adding each additional phone line to your plan affects costs.
-Keep in mind that each phone line shares the plan’s data, which can add up quickly with multiple lines.
-With no overage fees, this isn’t such a big deal; if you go over your limit, Consumer Cellular will automatically bump you up to the next plan.
-You’ll just need to keep this in mind when budgeting.
+Keep in mind that all of your phone lines share data, and that can add up quickly, especially if you’re buying some lines for your grandkids.
+With no overage fees, this isn’t a big deal; if you go over your limit, Consumer Cellular will automatically bump you up to the next data plan, so keep this in mind when budgeting.

 Did You Know?